Dodge Monaco: 1977

-The 1977 model year brought changes to the Dodge Monaco line up as a lingering result of the 1973–1974 energy crisis, especially as Chrysler decided to move the Dodge Monaco, in name form only, from the full-size C platform-body to the mid-size B platform-body line up for the 1977 model year.
-The entire 1977 Dodge Monaco line up received a make-over.
-The previous model year's full-size C-body Dodge Monaco (from 1976) became, just for one year only, the full-size C-body 1977 Dodge Royal Monaco until its discontinuation from all production during the end of the 1977 model year.
-The mid-size B-body 1977 Dodge Monaco two-door coupe, four-door wagon and four-door sedan replaced the previous model year's Coronet hardtop coupe, four-door wagon and four-door sedan.
-These cars were "corporate twins" to the new-for-1975 "downsized" Plymouth Fury.
-The 1977 Dodge Monaco Brougham four-door sedan replaced the previous model year's Coronet Brougham four-door sedan.
-The 1977 Dodge Monaco Crestwood four-door wagon replaced the previous model year's Coronet Crestwood four-door wagon.
-However, the 1977 Dodge Monaco, for all marketing practices, were little-changed from the 1976 Coronet.
-The 1977 models received a revised front end design with stacked rectangular headlamps.
+The 1977 model year brought changes to the Dodge Monaco lineup as a lingering result of the 1973–1974 energy crisis, especially as Chrysler decided to move the Dodge Monaco, in name form only, from the full-size C platform-body to the mid-size B platform-body line up for the 1977 model year.
+The entire 1977 Dodge Monaco lineup received a make-over.
+The previous model year's full-size C-body Dodge Monaco (from 1976) became, just for one year only, the full-size C-body 1977 Dodge Royal Monaco until its discontinuation from all production at the end of the 1977 model year.
+The mid-size B-body 1977 Dodge Monaco two-door coupe, four-door wagon, and four-door sedan replaced the previous model year's Coronet hardtop coupe, four-door wagon, and four-door sedan.
+These cars were "corporate twins" to the new-for-1975 "downsized" Plymouth Fury#Seventh_Generation.
+The 1977 Dodge Monaco Brougham four-door sedan replaced the previous year's Coronet Brougham four-door sedan.
+The 1977 Dodge Monaco Crestwood four-door wagon replaced the last year's Coronet Crestwood four-door wagon.
+Aside from the name change, the 1977 Dodge Monacos differed only slightly from the 1976 Coronet equivalents, receiving a revised front-end design with stacked rectangular headlamps.

 1978

-For the 1978 model year, the mid-size B-body 1978 Dodge Monaco was unchanged from the previous model year.
+The 1978 mid-size, B-body Dodge Monaco was unchanged from the previous model year.
 It became Dodge's largest car during the 1978 model year.
 The Dodge Monaco was discontinued at the end of the 1978 model year.
-The B-Body cars continued in the form of the Dodge Magnum until 1979.
+The B-body cars continued in the form of the Dodge Magnum until 1979.

 Replacement

-For 1979, the Dodge Monaco was replaced by the Dodge St. Regis, using the Chrysler R platform (a small revision of the B platform).
-Struggling to compete against the all-new designs of General Motors and Ford, sales of the St. Regis were heavily supported by fleets, largely including law enforcement vehicles.
-After 1981, the St. Regis was discontinued (in favor of the Diplomat), becoming the longest-wheelbase sedan, Chrysler had produced, until the 2005 Dodge Magnum debuted.
+The Dodge Monaco was replaced by the Dodge St. Regis for the 1979 model year, using the Chrysler R platform (a smaller revision of the B platform).
+Struggling to compete against the all-new designs of General Motors and Ford, sales of the St. Regis were heavily supported by fleets, primarily as law enforcement vehicles.
+After 1981, the St. Regis was discontinued (in favor of the Diplomat), becoming the longest-wheelbase sedan Chrysler had produced up to that point.